create-atl-delete/summoner/README.md

 ## About
-Summoner is a Powershell-based CLI tool for creating secure interactive connections to AWS instances over SSM tunnels.
+Summoner is a Powershell-based tool for creating secure interactive connections to AWS instances over SSM tunnels.

 ### What's an SSM tunnel?
 SSM is short for <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html">Systems Manager</a>.
 It's an agent-based service provided by AWS for managing instances.
 The SSM agent comes pre-installed on many Windows and Linux AMIs in the AWS Marketplace.
 By installing the AWS CLI and the SSM plugin on your local machine, you can establish a secure tunnel to an instance and interact with it via the AWS CLI.
 Taking that concept a step further, you can configure RDP and SSH to route over that tunnel.